 - Transboundary Indigenous Rights (post-Desautel decision) panel

-- Kablona Speakers film screening
+- Kablona Speakers film screening (sneak-peek)

 Saturday, October 23, 2021

-- International Perspective on UNDRIP panel
+- Keynote Session: International perspectives on UNDRIP

 Interested in becoming a sponsor?
 Click here to view our sponsorship opportunities.